BnMcGn/snakes/README.md

 It returns both the integer value that you would expect, plus the fractional portion of the number as the second value.
 In normal operation that second value will be discarded.
 To access it, something like multiple-value-bind, multiple-value-list or nth-value is needed.

-Pygen generators are designed to yield multiple values.
+Pygen generators are multiple-values capable.
 If yield is called with multiple parameters, it will by default emit them as separate values.
-This behavior can be modified with the **pygen-multi-mode** variable.
+This behavior can be modified with the `*pygen-multi-mode*` variable.
 Its default setting is :values.
 Set it to :list during generator *creation* for more python-like behavior in generators like izip, permutations, and combinations.

     > (generator->list (combinations '(1 2 3) 2))
     (1 1 2)